 Seager, S., & Hui, L. 2002,“Constraining the Rotation Rate of Transiting Extrasolar Planets by an Oblateness Measurement”, ApJ, 574, 1004-1010.View PDF

-The first paper on reflected light and polarization signatures
+An early paper on reflected light phase curves and polarization signatures

 Seager, S., Whitney, B. A., & Sasselov, D. D. 2000, “Light Curves and Polarization of the Close-in Extrasolar Giant Planets”, ApJ, 540, 504-520.View PDF